danieljprice/splash/docs/settings.rst

 Press ``a`` in :ref:`sec:interactive` to adapt the plot limits to the current minimum and maximum of the quantity being plotted.
 With the mouse over the colour bar, this applies to the colour bar limits.
 Also works even when the page is subdivided into panels.
-To adapt the size of the arrows on :ref:`sec:vectorplots`, press ``w``.
+On :ref:`sec:vectorplots`, ``w`` adapts arrow or iron-filings scaling (or resets streamline density for the default streamline style); see :ref:`sec:vecstyle`.
 To use “adaptive plot limits” (where the limits change at every timestep), see :ref:`sec:adapt`.

 Making the axes logarithmic